 How did this financial product perform compared to the reference benchmark?

 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+This product does not have an ESG Benchmark.

 How does the reference benchmark differ from a broad market index?